Professor, Jackson School of International Studies

-Noam Pianko is the Samuel N. Stroum Chair of Jewish Studies and Associate Professor in the Jackson School of International Studies.
+Noam Pianko is the Samuel N. Stroum Chair of Jewish Studies and Professor in the Jackson School of International Studies.
 Pianko also directs the Samuel and Althea Stroum Center for Jewish Studies and serves as the Herbert and Lucy Pruzan Professor of Jewish Studies.
-He received his Ph.D. in Religious Studies/Judaic Studies from Yale University in 2004 and joined the Jackson School faculty as an Assistant Professor in the fall of that year.
+He received his Ph.D. in Religious Studies/Judaic Studies from Yale University in 2004 and joined the Jackson School faculty in the fall of that year.

-As Director of the Stroum Center for Jewish Studies from 2011 to the present, Pianko has expanded UW’s Jewish Studies offerings.
-On campus, he has overseen the development of a model online presence, the creation of a graduate fellowship program, the hiring of a new Chair in Israel Studies, the implementation innovative public programs, and the emergence of the Sephardic Studies program.
+As Director of the Stroum Center for Jewish Studies from 2011 to the present, Pianko has expanded UW’s Jewish Studies offerings considerably.
+On campus, he has overseen the development of an exemplary online presence, the creation of a graduate fellowship program, the hiring of a new Chair in Israel Studies, the implementation innovative public programs, and the emergence of the Sephardic Studies program.

-Pianko serves on the Executive Board of the American Jewish Historical Society, and has been nominated for a three-year term on the American Jewish Studies board.
+Pianko serves on the Executive Board of the Association for Jewish Studies.
 In addition, Pianko lectures widely on topics related to Judaism, Zionism, and Technology.
 He has been awarded a Mellon Foundation Fellowship, a UW Technology Teaching Fellowship, a Royalty Research Award, and a Wexner Graduate Fellowship.